Waterboys (film): Plot

-Suzuki is a high-school student who aspires to become a great swimmer; however, he is the only person in the school's swimming team.
-Soon, a beautiful new swimming teacher starts work at the high school.
-Dozens of boys decide to join the swimming team, but when they realize that she teaches synchronized swimming (which is generally a women's sport), all but Suzuki and four other boys drop out.
-The teacher soon takes maternity leave, and for some time the team is on hiatus.
-However, when Suzuki watches a dolphin show he decides to ask the dolphin trainer to be their coach.
+Suzuki is a high-school student who aspires to become a great swimmer.
+However, he is the only person in the school's abysmal swim team.
+Soon, a beautiful new swimming teacher named Sakuma starts work at the high school.
+Dozens of boys decide to join the swimming team, but when they realize that she teaches synchronized swimming (which is generally a women's sport), all but Suzuki and four other boys (self-proclaimed ladies man Sato, scrawny Ohta who wants to improve his fitness, nerdy Kanazawa who can't swim, and effeminate Saotome) drop out.
+Sakuma unexpectedly takes maternity leave, and for some time the team is on hiatus.